Government Transparency and Innovation: Evidence from Wireless Products: Institutional background and data

-I count separately the future frequency use by the originator firm that applied for the first product (\emph{ForwardUse, Originator}) and by other firms (\emph{ForwardUse, Treatment}).
-There are about five times as many future uses by competitors as by the originator.
-Among competitors' future use, I split the count between products by incumbents and new entrants (\emph{Incumbent}, \emph{Entrant}), products in the same class as the original product and in a different class (\emph{InClass}, \emph{OutClass}).
-Depending on whether the follow-on product was introduced by a country that joined the World Trade Organization (WTO) prior to 1998, I further split the count by domestic, foreign WTO and foreign non-WTO firms (\emph{Domestic}, \emph{Foreign (Non-)WTO}), and the combination of these splits.\footnote{Dates of accession taken from \url{http://web.archive.org/web/20251021112700/https://www.wto.org/english/res_e/booksp_e/sli_e/4wtomembers.pdf}.}
+We count separately the future frequency use by the originator firm that applied for the first product (\emph{ForwardUse, Originator}, mean 0.08, standard deviation 0.56) and by other firms (\emph{ForwardUse, Competitor}, mean 0.98, standard deviation 5.21).
+We also split the count between products by incumbents and new entrants (\emph{Incumbent}, \emph{Entrant}), products in the same class as the original product and in a different class (\emph{InClass}, \emph{OutClass}).
+Depending on whether the follow-on product was introduced by a country that joined the World Trade Organization (WTO) prior to 1998, we further split the count by domestic, foreign WTO and foreign non-WTO firms (\emph{Domestic}, \emph{Foreign (Non-)WTO}), and the combination of these splits.\footnote{Dates of WTO accession taken from \url{http://web.archive.org/web/20251021112700/https://www.wto.org/english/res_e/booksp_e/sli_e/4wtomembers.pdf}.}